Crazy Bitches

 Crazy Bitches premiered at the Frameline Film Festival on June 26, 2014, and was released on DVD and Blu-ray on February 14, 2015.

 It was re-cut and re-released as the first season, subtitled Live Vain, Die Ugly, of a web series of the same name, which premiered on August 16, 2019.
+Season two, subtitled Spa Days, was released later that same year.

 Plot

 Vivianna is making out with ranch hand, Gareth.
 She receives a call from a man she is having an affair with.
 The man informs her that he wants to break up with her and that he has informed his wife Alice of his infidelity.
 It is hinted that Vivianna knows Alice.
 Vivianna tries to convince him to stay on the call but the man disconnects the call.
 Vivianna is attacked and murdered by a man dressed in black.

 Belinda, Alice's sister is dropped to the airport by Eddie, who turns out to be Alice's husband.
 It is revealed that their marriage is in trouble and Alice would be joining her sister next day due Eddie's business.
 Meanwhile, four friends Cassie, Taylor, Dorri and Princess meet up at the airport and head for the ranch to spend weekend to celebrate Alice's birthday.
 They are not happy that Alice will be joining them one day late.
 At the ranch Gareth hits on all the girls and it is apparent that Princess is interested in him and Cassie doesn't like him.